wojtmic/echoloc-ai/readme.md

 - Modern operating system (Windows 10, macOS 12, Ubuntu 20.04 or any other modern Linux distribution.
 Will work in newer systems)
 - NVIDIA GPU with CUDA support or Apple M2 or newer chip (for a smooth experience, optional)
 ### This is a rough estimate.
 The daemon will run on less powerful hardware, but it may be slow.
 For an external installation, instructions can be found [here]("https://todo.wojtmic.dev/adv-install").
+### Usage of ZLUDA is possible, but not recommended.
+More info can be found [here]("https://todo.wojtmic.dev/zluda").

 ## Current development roadmap
 - [x] Daemon (Backgroud process for AI processing, written in Python)